renuo/renuo-upload-doc/setup.md

 RENUO_UPLOAD_CDN_HOST: 'url-to-renuo-upload-singning/generate_policy'
 RENUO_UPLOAD_APP_NAME: 'app-name-<env>'
 ```
-For further information and examples look at the readme on githup:<br>
+For further information and examples on how to use Renuo Upload in your project, look at the readme on githup:<br>
 https://github.com/renuo/renuo-upload#renuo-upload-prototype